 He redshirted his freshman year due to the fact that he signed late.
-He became a starter in his sophomore year, when he averaged 10.8 points per game.
+He became a starter in his sophomore year averagING 10.8 points per game.
 As junior in 2016–17, he averaged 16.4 points, 9.3 rebounds, and 2.4 assists per game, which earned him first-team All-Pac-12 honors.
-After the season, Kuzma decided to enter the 2017 NBA draft.
-He graduated with a degree in sociology, but still had one year of eligibility remaining to play in college.
+After his junior season Kuzma decided to enter the 2017 NBA draft.
+Though he had graduated with a degree in sociology, he still had one year of eligibility remaining to play in college.

 He recorded averages of 21.9 points, 6.4 rebounds, 2.7 assists, 1.4 blocks, and 1.1 steals per game and was named to the All-Summer League Second Team that year.
 He was also named the Summer League Championship Game MVP after recording a double-double of 30 points and 10 rebounds in a 110–98 win over the Portland Trail Blazers in the championship match.
 On November 3, 2017, in his first game as a starter, he notched his first double-double, with 21 points and 13 rebounds, in a 124–112 win over the Brooklyn Nets.
 On November 15, he scored a then-career-high 24 points in a 115–109 loss to the Philadelphia 76ers.
 On November 17, he recorded another double-double by scoring a career-high 30 points, to go with 10 rebounds, in a 122–113 loss to the Phoenix Suns.
 Kuzma was named the Western Conference Rookie of the Month for games played in October/November.
 In 20 games, he averaged a team-high 16.7 points while shooting 50.4 percent overall and a team-leading 37.9 percent on three-point field goals.
 He was the first ever NBA rookie to compile at least 330 points, 120 rebounds and 30 made three-pointers in his first 20 games.
 He was just the sixth non-lottery pick to win the award in the first month of his career.